shush-lu/SimpleTodoApp/README.md

 # Pre-work - *Simple Todo Android App*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Magic Todo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Shusheng Lu**

-Time spent: **3** hours spent in total
+Time spent: **25** hours spent in total

 ## User Stories